gearbox/SpeedCams/README.md

 ## We are working hard to bring this site operating as soon as possible

-While we ar working on the front end, all the subscription services are working fine as usual, please do not worry
+While we are working on the front end, all the subscription services are working fine as usual, please do not worry

 ### We provide a full database of the road speedcams